pieterkdevilliers/priority-tracking/README.md

 ### Manual User Testing
 [Manual testing document](TESTING.md)

-### Travis Continuous Integration
-In addition to the automated testing files, I used Travis CI for Continuous Integration testing of my code.

 ### Interesting Bugs Or Problems
-- **Stripe Payment** - Has a customized logo at the top of the modal payment form.
+- **Repeating Past Action Query** - Has a customized logo at the top of the modal payment form.
 After deploying the app to Heroku and during testing I realised that image was not displaying correctly due to an error.
 All image files were uploaded to the AWS bucket, but the image link was broken.
 The image link was amended in order to fix this bug.
-- **Reset Password & Email Confirmation** - Despite allowing less secure apps within my Google Account settings, as instructed by Code Institute's LMS videos, I was still getting an SMTPAuthenticationError when entering the password on the 'Password Reset' screen.
+- **Past Action Query LReload Loop** - Despite allowing less secure apps within my Google Account settings, as instructed by Code Institute's LMS videos, I was still getting an SMTPAuthenticationError when entering the password on the 'Password Reset' screen.
 This meant that the site was failing to send the password reset email to the user.
 I resolved this issue by activating the 2-Step Authentication in my Google Account, creating an app password and storing it within my environment variables instead of my standard Gmail password, as instructed by the Django SMTPAuthenticationError article.
-- **Order History Tab Page Reload** - The order history is displayed within a multitab view and is paginiated to display a list of 4 items per page.
-Clicking the pagination to move to the next page makes the page reload.
-The default tab view is set to the Profile tab so when the page reloads the user is taken back the default Profile view.
-This meant that the user had to click back onto the History tab in order to view the second page.
-I resolved this by adding a Javascript to handle the URL request to the selected page, as advised by a [How to get URL parameter using Javascript](https://stackoverflow.com/questions/19491336/how-to-get-url-parameter-using-jquery-or-plain-javascript#:~:text=inArray%20%3A%20http%3A%2F%2Fapi.jquery,.com%2FjQuery.inArray%2F&text=url%20%3D%20%27http%3A%2F%2Fexample.,) artical on StackOverflow.

 ##### [back to top](#table-of-contents)
 ---